FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/EERP.md

 > **Note**
 >
-> You must check the consistency of the customized values from one
+> Note: You must check the consistency of the customized values from one
 > end to another.
 Indeed, if the sender and receiver have different versions,
 > it is not possible to acknowledge the transfer.